shubodaya/SD-Firewall-for-Automotive-ECU/README.md

 5. Log Analysis
 Event logs from vCAN networks are collected and analyzed to assess the firewall's performance.
 Any anomalies detected are used to refine the firewall rules.

+## Components
+Virtual ECUs
+This project simulates the following ECUs:
+* Anti-lock Brake System (ABS)
+* Airbag Control Module (ACM)
+* Body Control Module (BCM)
+* Engine Control Module (ECM)
+* Infotainment Control Unit (ICU)
+* Transmission Control Module (TCM)
+* Advanced Driver Assistance Systems (ADAS)
+Each ECU represents key vehicle functions and security requirements, ensuring that the firewall is tailored for realistic and complex automotive scenarios.

+## Virtual CAN (vCAN) Network
+Virtual CAN networks (vCAN) are used to simulate data communication between the ECUs.
+These virtual networks allow real-time monitoring and testing of ECU traffic, enabling effective testing of the firewall rules.

 ## Installation
 Prerequisites